-When machines are screened, vibration can be used in a preventive maintenance program as an indicator of machine condition, and you can target remedial action before disaster strikes.
+When machines are screened. vibration can be used in a preventive maintenance program as an indicator of machine condition, and you can target remedial action before disaster strikes.
 This gives maintenance staff time to schedule repairs and acquire needed parts.
 Increased maintenance intervals mean machine life is extended and maintenance can be scheduled by need.
 Peace of mind builds confidence in maintenance schedules, budgeting and productivity estimates.

-The hand-held Fluke 805 FC Vibration meter measures machine vibration, bearing impacting, and bearing temperature, which gives the maintenance technician critical information about the machine health and warning of bearing failures in a wide variety of mechanical equipment, including motors, pumps, fans, blowers, compressors and more.
-Work order history allows you to create unique folders for individual machines, storing historical inspection data that can be accessed later by your team.
-This provides side-by-side comparisons of previous measurements so any accelerated trends of degradation can be identified to help determine how quickly a repair is needed or if it can be delayed to a more convenient time.
+The hand-held Fluke 805 Vibration meter with Fluke Connect ShareLive[TM] not only measures machine vibration, bearing impacting, and bearing temperature, but compares the readings to 37 specific machine categories-all while letting you stay in direct contact with your team.
+This gives the maintenance technician critical information about the machine health and warning of bearing failures in a wide variety of mechanical equipment, including motors, pumps, fans, blowers, compressors and more.
+You can reduce equipment downtime and costs with the EquipmentLog[TM] history function of the Fluke Connect[TM] app.
+With EquipmentLog[TM] you can create unique folders for individual machines, storing historical inspection data that can be accessed later by your team.
+This allows side-by-side comparisons of previous measurements so any accelerated trends of degradation can be identified to help determine how quickly a repair is needed or if it can be delayed to a more convenient time.
 Trending vibration readings over time will help you to know which machines need to be scheduled for repair before a simple bearing failure leads to the loss of the shaft, loss of the machine, or loss of production.

 Instead of complicated vibration analyzers that require an experienced vibration expert to analyze complex waveform data, the vibration meter is a tool that a maintenance technician with no formal vibration analysis training can use to screen the many machines in the plant.
-The Fluke 805 FC quickly screens vibration in order to let the user know which machines are healthy and which ones need repairs.
+The Fluke 805 quickly screens vibration in order to let the user know which machines are healthy and which ones need repairs and with the Fluke Connect ShareLive video call feature you can get questions answered or work authorized in an instant without even leaving the field.